gov-vj/Machine-Learning-Projects/Linear Regression/Project 5/README.md

-# Preducting house price using Ridge regression and using 10-fold CV to select L2-penalty
+# Ridge regression and using 10-fold CV method to tune L2-penalty

 Libaries used: numpy, pandas, matplotlib, scikit